arromeo/barz/docs/index.md

-# Barz

-Barz is a JS library to configure and display custom bar charts.

 ### Prerequisites

 The only requirement to run Barz is jQuery. jQuery v3.3.1 was used to develop and test the library, but other versions should work.